zcrayman/tut-data/4/README.ftl.md

 > *NOTE:* When you create a standalone GemFire grid you need to provide any classes you wish to persist within a jar file on the classpath of every GemFire server.

-## Start with a (failing) test, introducing GemFire Template
+## Start with a (failing) test: Introducing GemFireTemplate

-In a similar way as with MongoDB and JPA, the first test you will write is to check that OrderStatus can be correctly persisted into GemFire.
+In a similar way as with MongoDB and JPA, the first test you need to write checks that `OrderStatus` can be correctly persisted into GemFire.

 Create a new test `OrderStatusMappingIntegrationTests` with the following content:

     <@snippet path="src/test/java/com/yummynoodlebar/persistence/integration/OrderStatusMappingIntegrationTests.java"  prefix="complete" />

 This test uses `GemFireTemplate`, seen in this test via its API interface `GemFireOperations`.
-This follows the same pattern as other Spring Template classes, exposing the most common operations using consistent, simple methods, and also providing access to the low level GemFire API in a managed way via callbacks.
+This follows the same pattern as other Spring Template classes, exposing the most common operations using consistent, simple methods, and also providing access to the low level GemFire API in a managed way through the use of callbacks.

-You can see the access to the low level GemFire API in the clear() method.
+You can see the access to the low level GemFire API in the `clear()` method.
 This accesses the Region instance and clears it of all data.
-Region implements the Map interface, as it is also conceptually a Map.
-GemFire provides many features around this core concept, but you can see the map usage in the test method itself:
+Region implements the Map interface as it is also conceptually a Map.
+GemFire provides many features around this core concept and you can see the map usage in the test method itself:

     <@snippet "src/test/java/com/yummynoodlebar/persistence/integration/OrderStatusMappingIntegrationTests.java" "yummyTemplatePut"  "complete"/>

-GemFireTemplate exposes a Map oriented method to interact with its configured region.
+`GemFireTemplate` exposes a Map-oriented method to interact with its configured region.

-The test inserts a single OrderStatus into the GemFire Region and then performs a query, using the GemFire [Object Query Language (OQL)](http://en.wikipedia.org/wiki/Object_Query_Language).
-This is a declarative language conceptually similar to the JPA Query Language/Hibernate Query Language, providing a syntax to query against a set of Objects and their properties and perform selections, ordering, grouping and projections against the results.
+The test inserts a single `OrderStatus` into the GemFire Region and then performs a query, using the GemFire [Object Query Language (OQL)](http://en.wikipedia.org/wiki/Object_Query_Language).

+GemFire OQL is a declarative language similar to the JPA Query Language and Hibernate Query Languages and provides a syntax to query against a set of Objects and their properties and perform selections, ordering, grouping and projections against the results.

-Now that a test is in place, implement GemFireConfiguration with the content:
+Now that a test is in place, implement the configuration for your GemFire infrastructure by creating a new component in the Configuration domain called `GemFireConfiguration` with the following content:

     <@snippet path="src/main/java/com/yummynoodlebar/config/GemfireConfiguration.java" prefix="complete" />